-With the help of AI and related technologies, your company could shift from Pay For Damage approach to Prevent Damage approach – so vital under current circumstances.
+With the help of AI solutions and related technologies incorporated in your digital strategy, your company could shift from Pay For Damage approach to Prevent Damage approach.
 Risk assessment leveraged by analytics platforms enables fast and precise data-driven decisions.

-The COVID-19 pandemic is putting the retail industry to the test like probably never before.
-Predicting future sales and evaluating risks seem nearly impossible as there is no visible end of this challenge.
-That leaves retailers turning to innovative technologies to help them adjust to changes, keep their operations, and avert the spread of the virus.
+The past couple of years put the retail industry to the test like probably never before.
+Predicting future sales and evaluating risks have become challenging.
+That leaves retailers turning to innovative technologies to help them adjust their strategies, keep their operations, and reassess their values.

-Primarily, as customers are forced to isolation, they address their shopping needs to online portals.
+Today, the majority of customers address their shopping needs to online portals.
 Thus, getting on board with digital store platforms facilitates the retention of your clients.
 To improve customer experience, enable multiple secure payment methods and ensure accurate delivery service by providing real-time tracking apps.

-On top of enabling contactless digital payments as it was suggested by WHO, transform your store into a smart one by applying mobile app solutions like scan-as-you-shop systems that eliminate the need to see a cashier.
+On top of enabling contactless digital payments, you can transform your store into a smart one.
+Reconsider your digital strategy by applying mobile app solutions like scan-as-you-shop systems that eliminate the need to see a cashier.

-Warning shoppers about six feet distance or guiding them through the aisles by product-related alerts improve customer loyalty.
+Guiding shoppers through the aisles by product-related alerts also improves customer loyalty.
 To achieve this, integrate beacon technology into your store mobile app.

 To augment retail efficiency and avoid shortage of supply, use smart tags and sensors.
 They help automate replenishment and enable employees to track the location of items on shelves.